 Average costs for one (8 month) school year total $22,500 to $30,000 dollars (Canadian).
-Tuition fees have not yet been finalized - please note that International Fees may be increased by 40% for 2010-2011 so ensure to consider this when planning where to go to school.
+Tuition fees have not yet been finalized - please note that International Fees increase annually so ensure to consider this when planning where to go to school.
 Not all loans cover all of your educational costs so please review your expenses carefully against your available loan limits.

 There are academic performance expectations when you are studying with approved U.S. Federal funding.
 Please read the University of Manitoba's policy on SAP.

 The Direct Loan program means that US loan funds will be sent via wire transfer from the US Treasury to the University of Manitoba directly (no more paper cheques to endorse)!
 We will credit your tuition account (after verifying eligibility) and then after fees are paid in full, students will receive a refund cheque in Canadian dollars.
 If you deposit this into a US bank account, your money will most likely be held for anywhere between 2-4 weeks but if you have a Canadian dollar account, you will most likely avoid this long holding period so that you can gain access to your money faster.